-Pfizer is the world’s largest research-based pharmaceutical company.
+Pfizer is one of the world’s largest research-based pharmaceutical company.
 It has a long history of operating in Sandwich, Kent.
-Today, Pfizer employs 700 people at Discovery Park, Sandwich.
+Today, the Pfizer site in Sandwich employs 700 people at Discovery Park.
 Its Pharmaceutical Sciences facility directly employs 350 people who support the development of the company’s mid-and late-stage portfolio of potential new medicines.
 A further 350 people are employed in specialist roles, including Worldwide Safety & Regulatory Affairs, Quality Assurance, and Development Operations.

 Peakdale Chemistry Services is a leading provider of medicinal chemistry and chemistry services to the pharmaceutical, bio-tech and associated industries.
 A subsidiary of Peakdale Molecular, they were the first non-Pfizer business to relocate to Discovery Park, Sandwich.
 Operating from state-of-the-art laboratories, Peakdale offers a full complement of chemistry services from research, synthesis, process development and scale-up projects.
 Over 85% of Peakdale’s employees are PhD-level scientists.

 Mylan is a leading developer and supplier of generic medicines with over 350 products sold to retailers and wholesalers, and throughout the NHS.
 The company supplies over 60 million packs of medicine every year.

 Mylan’s Global Respiratory Group and ‘centre of excellence’ is based at the Discovery Park Enterprise Zone, where it is developing, manufacturing and commercialising generic and branded inhaled products for the treatment of conditions such as asthma and COPD.

 The parent company, US-based Mylan Inc. is one of the world’s largest generics and speciality pharmaceutical companies with sales in over 140 countries worldwide.